h-yung/tweet-getter-analyzer/README.md

 # Tweet getter & analyzer

 Retrieve latest tweets of public figures and analyze sentiment.
-Uses [Twitter API v.2](https://developer.twitter.com/en/docs/twitter-api).
+Uses [Twitter API v.2](https://developer.twitter.com/en/docs/twitter-api) and a pretrained TensorFlow model.
 Requests are routed via a server so as to protect tokens/keys/secrets.

-...The sentiment analysis bit is WIP - planning to use TensorFlow.

 **Tech used**: Node, Express, vaguely MVC architecture (but not quite), and node-fetch for http reqs from server (I know, it's not axios!).
 Front end built with React.

+I forgot I was going to try using a CSS/component framework here.

 ![tweet_getter_r1](https://user-images.githubusercontent.com/102257735/193356993-c6bdc5f6-6198-4c01-9f09-974d65402634.png)